Harnessing the power of inclusion

 Really, it just requires the understanding of one simple fact:

 Think about your own experience.
 If you are working for an organisation and don’t feel appreciated, accepted, or don’t feel that there is a place for you, you will lack a sense of belonging.

 Pretty soon you’ll be feeling miserable, and one of two things will happen.
-Mostly likely you’ll just leave.
+Most likely you’ll just leave.
 But if you don’t leave, you’ll almost certainly ‘cloak’.
 Cloaking is where we adopt the language and behaviours or those around us, in order to fit in.
-For many women in male dominated businesses, cloaking means becoming almost invisible.
+For many women in male-dominated businesses, cloaking means becoming almost invisible.
 Either way, It’s the opposite of authenticity and it’s exhausting for the employee who’s doing it.

-Creating an inclusive culture is not particularly difficult, but it does require a mindful acknowledgment and focus.
+Creating an inclusive culture is not particularly difficult, but it does require mindful acknowledgement and focus.
 Here are a few of our tips for making your culture more inclusive:

 2. Recognise Unconscious Bias.

 Look at the representation from the bottom to the top of your business.
 Look at how many women there are.
 Now, consider ages, genders, and race.
 Is there an imbalance anywhere?
 If there is, then it’s likely that you have some unconscious bias at work.
 Unconscious bias means that people in your organisation may not be being included equally, because they aren’t being seen equally.
 Most organisations have some form of unconditional bias in play.
 It’s important to accept the truth of it and build strategies to address it.

 3. Build Leadership Capability.